Britain raises terror threat level, deploys army - Nigeria Today

 Britain raises terror threat level, deploys army

-“It is a possibility we cannot ignore that there is a wider group of individuals linked to this attack,” she said after a suicide bomber killed 22 people, including several children, at a pop concert in Manchester.
+“It is a possibility we cannot ignore that there is a wider group of individuals linked to this attack,” she said after a suicide bomber killed 22 people, including children, at a pop concert late Monday in Manchester.

+Addressing the nation from her Downing Street residence, May said armed police who would usually protect strategic points would be replaced by members of the armed forces under Operation Temperer.

+“This means that armed police officers responsible for duties such as guarding key sites will be replaced by members of the armed forces, which will allow the police to significantly increase the number of armed officers on patrol in key locations.”

 Do you something awesome to share with the world?
 Click here to share